-Laura Stewart, Exceptional Student Services Specialist Title IX Coordinator 333 State Docks Road Eufaula, Alabama 36027 334-687-1100 Ext.
-1007 Laura.stewart@ecsk12.org
+Dr. Brandon Kiser Title IX Coordinator 333 State Docks Road Eufaula, Alabama 36027 334-687-1100 Ext.
+1013 brandon.kiser@ecsk12.org

 GRIEVANCE PROCEDURE

 Any student, parent/guardian, current or prospective employee or other individual within the school community who believes they have experienced and/or observed and/or is aware of sex discrimination or sexual harassment ("grievant") should promptly report the matter to the Title IX Coordinator.